lamar210/Startup/README.md

 - [x] Text - Journal and Survey pages include text areas for the user's thoughts and feelings.
 - [x] Images - Image of a journal on main page.
 - [x] DB/Login - Input box and submit button for login and creating an account.
 The survey choices represent data pulled from the database.
-- [x] WebSocket - The count of "mood points" from survey represent the stats section in the user's profile for reflection.
-Additionally data collected from other users will be displayed in polls to show shared feelings.
+- [x] WebSocket :
+1. The count of "mood points" from survey represent the stats section in the user's profile for reflection
+2. Data collected from other users will be displayed in polls to show shared feelings
+3. Previous journal entries will be stored int he user's profile
+4. Reminders sent to the user to write in their journal and/or to complete the daily check-in